 - Users that signed up from certain countries (such as more developed markets like North America, Europe, and the Asia Pacific).

 - Users that have linked a desktop or laptop to Dropbox.

 In most cases, conversion marketing requires a scale that allows running multiple experiments at once, and it will enable a company to track slight changes from several campaigns.
 This process enables Dropbox to adjust its target to convert free signups to paid ones.

 Upgrade and expand the existing customers base

 Users can choose among Dropbox paid subscription plans.
 By looking at usage patterns and with hundreds of targeted marketing campaigns paid users are encouraged to switch to higher tiers in their subscription plans.

 Dropbox Cohort Economics

 A cohort represents a group of people that share specific characteristics.
-In Dropbox case, the cohort is defined as the registered users who signed up for Dropbox in a given period.
-As pointed out on Dropbox prospectus:
+In Dropbox’s case, the cohort is defined as the registered users who signed up for Dropbox in a given period.
+As pointed out on the Dropbox prospectus:

 These amounts increase as more registered users in each cohort convert to paying users, paying users upgrade to premium subscription offerings, and team administrators purchase additional licenses.
 These amounts decrease when paying users terminate their subscriptions, downgrade their subscriptions to a lower tier, or team administrators reduce the number of licenses on their subscription plans.
 We continuously focus on adding new users and increasing the value we offer to them.
 As a result, each cohort of new users typically generates higher subscription amounts over time.